South Africa Job Search

 Many skilled professionals will need to register with the appropriate regulatory body before being allowed to work legally in South Africa.

-Foreigners wishing to work in South Africa need a “sponsor letter” written by a South African employer offering you a job in South Africa for which there is a proven demand.
+Foreigners wishing to work in South Africa need a “sponsor letter” written by a South African employer offering you a work in South Africa for which there is a proven demand.

 The completed application form, a firm offer of employment and specified supporting documentation must be submitted at least six weeks prior to the proposed date of departure for South Africa.

 Online job search resources are expanding quickly.
-With the improving level of Internet usage in South Africa, the Internet is now the best place to access information about South Africa jobs.
+With the improving level of Internet usage in South Africa, the Internet is now the best place to access information about employment in South Africa.
 However, it is always best to use as many different job search sources as possible to find open positions.

 Employment agencies are also beginning to make an appearance in major cities and are available on the Internet.
 An applicant who already has a specific idea of where s/he would like to work can apply to these agencies directly.